The Gower Peninsula – Celebrating 60 Years since becoming the UK’s first Area of Outstanding Natural Beauty.

 And the Beach Goes On

 Stay on dry land, and you will be missing out!
 It gets some of the most awesome waves in Britain, and sandy Llangennith has been popular amongst surfers for decades.
 Rhossili Bay has also been enjoying some limelight on the world stage too.
-It was voted 10th Best Beach in the World as part of the TripAdvisor Travellers’ Choice Awards in 2013, and then 9th in the World in 2014.
+It has been voted in the top four beaches in Britain for the last four years.

 True adrenaline junkies can try a spot of coasteering – climb the cliffs and leap into the waves below, not for the faint hearted!
 Make sure you’re always accompanied by a professional though – there are a number of activity providers who would be delighted to hear from you.